architv/soccer-cli/README.md

 - [x] Add fixtures for UEFA Champions League
 - [ ] Add league filter for live scores
 - [x] Color coding for Europa league and differentiation between straight CL and CL playoff spots, and the same for EL spots
-- [ ] Add support for team line up
+- [x] Add support for team line up
+- [ ] A built in watch feature so you can run once with --live and just leave the program running.

 Licence
 ====